 The 2009 Shelby Park Master Plan calls for a separated walking loop around Sevier Lake.
 In 2010, Friends of Shelby took the first step by working with Metro to close the road on the western edge of the lake reclaiming this space for cyclists and pedestrians.
 In 2012 Metro added walking paths around the newly constructed events lawn, and in 2014 these paths were connected to the lake path creating approximately 2/3 of a mile of separated trail.
-But the remaining route around the lake still necessitates people to mix with cars in the road, creating a dangerous situation for all park patrons.
+But the remaining route around the lake still requires people to mix with cars on the road, creating a dangerous situation for all park patrons.

 Thank you to our Partners